By Dr. Peter Lio (bio below)

 This is a powerful way to help wash off any allergens and irritants that may be worsening things, helps to super-hydrate the skin.

 ScratchSleeves with Scratch Mittens are also a helpful tool for parents managing eczema in children.
 I recommend ScratchSleeves for nighttime use as they could potentially affect motor development if used too often during the day.

 2. Use Wet Wraps Like A Pro

 Wet wraps can be tough and a lot of work.
 A good tip is to remember “local” wraps.
 If it’s just elbows and knees, you can take an old (but clean!) cotton sock and cut off the toe part so you have a tube-shape.
-Or try WrapESoothe bands for children and adults made of cooling eucalyptus fiber.
+Or try these Eczema Sleeves.
 You can then apply the medication to the area, get the tube or sleeve damp, and apply that to the local areas.
 This makes it far less messy and difficult and feels great.
 A big part of the wet wrap is the cooling sensation from the evaporation and this works just as well locally.
 Try Cotton Comfort pjs as the dry layer.